Stefan G. Hofmann, Ph.D.

 - How can we translate knowledge from basic neuroscience into clinical techniques to enhance therapies for anxiety disorders?

 - What are the culture-specific expressions of mental disorders, and how can psychological treatments be made more culturally sensitive in order to enhance their efficacy, dissemination, and acceptability?

 - What are the effects of emotion regulation strategies on anxiety and subjective well-being?

 - What is the psychopathology of Social Anxiety Disorder?
 Are there any meaningful subgroups?

 His research focuses on the mechanism of treatment change, translating discoveries from neuroscience into clinical applications, emotions, and cultural expressions of psychopathology.
-He is president of the Association for Behavioral and Cognitive Therapies, and the International Association for Cognitive Psychotherapy.
-He is also editor in chief of Cognitive Therapy and Research and is Associate Editor of Journal of Consulting and Clinical Psychology.
-Of his most recent books includes “An Introduction to Modern CBT”, http://www.amazon.com/Introduction-Modern-CBT-Psychological-Solutions/dp/0470971754.
+He is former president of the Association for Behavioral and Cognitive Therapies, and the International Association for Cognitive Psychotherapy.
+He is also editor in chief of Cognitive Therapy and Research and is Associate Editor of Clinical Psychological Science.
+For his most recent books see https://www.amazon.com/Stefan-Hofmann/e/B002L2OW5Y/ref=ntt_dp_epwbk_0

 - Social Anxiety Disorder

 - Psychophysiology of Emotion